Blendify/blender-manual/trunk/blender_docs/manual/about/contribute/guides/writing_guide.rst

 Rules of thumb:

 - Define the term before providing any further information.
-- Avoid using constructs such as "It is" or "xyz is" before the definition.
+- Avoid using constructs such as "it is" or "xyz is" before the definition.
 - Avoid repeating the term immediately or using it in the definition.
 - Avoid adding terms not found in Blender's interface or the manual.
 - Avoid overly long entries.